ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 then the client SHOULD refuse to retrieve the Issuer public key during the protocol.

-### Allowing larger number of Issuers {#more-servers}
+### Allowing More Issuers {#more-servers}

 The bounds on the numbers of Issuers that this document proposes above are very restrictive.
-This is due to the fact that this document considers a situation where a Client could be issued (and forced to redeem) tokens for any Issuer.
+This is because this document considers a situation where a Client could be challenged (and asked to redeem) tokens for any Issuer.

 An alternative system is to ensure a robust strategy for ensuring that Clients only possess redemption tokens for a similarly small number of